dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 !!! success "_i.11.4.b_ After invoking the service's getDevicesUpdates with a specific installation ID the Observable should be next with all devices detected by that specific installation"
 !!! success "_i.11.5_ After invoking the service's getDeviceUpdates method the Observable should be next with the correct device"
-!!! success "_i.11.6_ After invoking the service's getDeviceDetail method the correct device information should be returned"
+!!! success "_i.11.6_ After invoking the service's getDeviceDetail method the correct device information should be returned" !!! failure "_i.11.7_ Invoking the method subscribedToAll() should return true if service is subscribed to all installations, false otherwise"